nnnnnzo/DaydreamExperiencesArchive/README.md

 If you want to discuss about this Repo / Daydream join us on the r/daydream subreddit !
 To get to the download link just click on the blue title, every file is hosted on github as "release"
-### The goal of this is not to get cracked apps, It's to have a place where we can put games/apps that are not on the play store anymore (like 50% of good daydream games)
+### The goal of this is not only to get cracked apps, It's to have a place where we can put games/apps that are not on the play store anymore (like 50% of good daydream games)

 made with ❤️